IRS Rules for Reporting Car Rental Income and Deducting Expenses

 Five hundred hours might be a pretty high target for people who are renting out their cars through a sharing economy platform, but this is just one test.

-Another test asks if the taxpayer participated in activity for more than 100 hours during the year and the taxpayer's level of participation was at least as much as any other person involved in the activity, including non-owners.
+Another test asks if the taxpayer participated in an activity for more than 100 hours during the year and the taxpayer's level of participation was at least as much as any other person involved in the activity, including non-owners.
 This might be a more feasible target for people who are renting out their cars.

 Yet another test asks if the taxpayer's participation in the activity for the year was substantially all of the participation in the activity by all individuals, including any non-owners, for the year.
 In other words, this test is asking if the taxpayer did substantially all the work of renting out the car.
 If so, the taxpayer materially participated in the business.